kuldeepvarma7413/kuldeepvarma7413/README.md

 - 👋 Hi, I’m kul deep varma.
-- 👀 I’m interested in web development.
+- 👀 I’m interested in web development and android development.
 - 🌱 I’m currently learning programming languages and working on my skills.
 - 💞️ I’m looking to collaborate on projects regarding inhancing skills.
 - 📫 How to reach me : you can find me